 Founded In: 2019

-Grades Served: 6th grade
+Grades Served: 6th and 7th grade

 Mission: YES Prep Hobby Aviators are leaders in pursuit of educational equity through a focus on college readiness and college completion.
 As Aviators, students will be focused on piloting their own destiny toward college and career readiness.